 It’s important for all doctors to have basic ophthalmology knowledge and skills.
 Whether you’re a GP supporting a patient with sight loss or a foundation doctor seeing a patient in the A&E Department who has presented with an acutely painful red eye, ophthalmology skills are an essential part of patient care.

-If you’re not sure what basic skills and knowledge in ophthalmology you should have, look at our which covers a full list of core clinical skills, knowledge and learning objectives to help direct your learning.
+If you’re not sure what basic skills and knowledge in ophthalmology you should have, look at our curriculum which covers a full list of core clinical skills, knowledge and learning objectives to help direct your learning.
 This is simply a guide you should refer to your own medical school’s specific learning objectives for ophthalmology too.

 For Foundation Doctors considering a career and specialist training in Ophthalmology read the So you want to be an Ophthalmologist? short career guide covering what you can expect from training and a career in ophthalmology.